 Wash your beard twice a week.
 Make sure that the lather penetrates into the beard opening the hair follicles on your face and get the hairs clean.
 Once they are clean, condition them to ensure that they turn soft.
 You do not want ‘chagiri’ on your face.

 Another thing that you have to do to ensure that your beard stays soft is

 Apply oil regularly

 Apply oil every day.
 Do it after your morning shower, and make sure that the oil penetrates your beard.
 The oil will help keep your beard and the skin underneath it moisturised.
 It will help reduce the itching too.

 So now there are multiple beard oil brands and you might be wondering which ones to buy.
 That’s a subject for another article.
 But if you are just starting out I’d suggest you start with Johnson’s baby oil.
 I know it sounds funny, but baby oil provides the delicate care that your beard needs; it is much younger than the hair on your head, after all!

 You comb your hair every day, don’t you?
 You should brush your beard every day too.
 Brushing your beard helps train the hair to grow in the direction you want it to grow.
 It helps you cover up thin spots, and helps make the beard look managed.

 Brushing also helps stimulate blood flow.
-The better the blood flow into your face, the faster the hair will grow.
+The better the blood flows into your face, the faster the hair will grow.
 And talking about things that can make your hair grow faster and better, you have to

 Your beard is made up of protein and fat so make sure that you eat healthy food.
-Ensure that you eat a healthy dose of Vitamins B5, B3, and B9; translates to lean meats, nuts, egg yolks, milk, and plenty of leafy greens.
+Ensure that you eat a healthy dose of Vitamins B5, B3, and B9; which translates to lean meats, nuts, egg yolks, milk, and plenty of leafy greens.
 If you’re really serious about your beard, you might want to take Vitamin B and Omega 3 supplements.